 Advanced Welding Technology Certificate

 The Advanced Welding Certificate program provides the student with the skills and knowledge necessary to achieve the American Welding Society (AWS) certification in multiple processes.
 Through a combination of classroom and laboratory training, the student will learn the applications of Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Core Arc Welding (FCAW), Submerged Arc Welding (SAW), and Gas Tungsten Arc Welding (GTAW), as well the necessary safety, blueprint reading and practical application skills needed for employment in today’s welding industry.
-This program includes additional time spent preparing the student for the D1.1 Unlimited Structural Steel Vertical and Overhead AWS certification in SMAW, D1.1 Unlimited Structural Steel Vertical AWS certification in FCAW.
-The certificate program allows students to transfer credits into the degree program.
+This program includes additional time spent preparing the student for the D1.5 Structural Steel Unlimited Certifications in all positions for the FCAW and SMAW processes.
+The certificate program allows students to transfer credits into the Trades Management degree program and also fulfills all prerequisites for the Pipe Welding Certificate.

 |WELD106W||Blueprint Reading I||2||0||2|